The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

 Selective serotonin reuptake inhibitors (SSRIs)

-- an alternative SSRI
+- a different SSRI

 - a similar type of medicine known as serotonin-norepinephrine reuptake inhibitors (SNRIs)

-The length of time you'll have to take an SSRI or SNRI for will vary depending on how you respond to treatment.
+How long you take an SSRI or SNRI for will vary depending on how you respond to treatment.
 Some people may have to take SSRIs for 6 to 12 months, or more.

 Pregabalin